Thank you for your interest in volunteering at the San Francisco-Marin Food Bank!

 Please, stay home.
 Take care of yourself.

-In the warehouse, our volunteers assist with gleaning produce, repackaging food items, sorting through food donations, assembling grocery boxes for senior, and many other projects.
+In the warehouse, our volunteers assist with building grocery bags, gleaning produce, repackaging food items, sorting through food donations, assembling grocery boxes for senior, and many other projects.

 Out in the community, we need help with food distributions at the pantries.
 Volunteers at these pantries help with bagging the groceries, distribution, breakdown, and cleanup.

 Scheduling a Food Bank volunteer shift is easy.

 Start by viewing the volunteer schedule, then register online.